 We support vulnerable people to live as independently as possible, by building their confidence and skills to realise their potential.

 We are a national organisation but we think locally.
 We support people through supported housing, move-on accommodation, CQC registered services and floating support.
 We specialise in services for young people, homeless families and individuals, people with physical disabilities, learning disabilities and people with mental health needs.

 We are seeking a Project Worker to make a real difference to the lives of our residents.
-St John’s Church Road consists of two houses with a total of 9 tenants with mental health problems working towards independent living.
+Prices Court is a block of 14 self contained flats where we support people with mental health needs by helping them develop skills required to manage their tenancies in more independent accommodation within two years.
 If you want to make a positive impact to people’s lives, this is a rewarding opportunity to come and work within an established and experienced team.